Funded Groups

 Thompson Chain of Lakes Stewardship Coalition

-The Thompson Chain of Lakes Coalition is in its second summer of monitoring 3 of the 18 lakes in the Thompson Chain of Lakes thanks to funding received from MMW.
+The Thompson Chain of Lakes Coalition is in its third summer of monitoring 3 of the 18 lakes in the Thompson Chain of Lakes thanks to funding received from MMW.
 The group is excited to collect baseline nutrient data for these vulnerable spring fed kettle lakes.

 Whitefish River Water Quality Monitoring Team